 * Departure and arrival times are approximated.

-** Campsites are subject to change according to the designation of the governmental institution regulating the use of the Inca Trail, as well as to our guide’s criteria and the group progress
+** Campsites are subject to change according to the designation of the governmental institution regulating the use of the Inca Trail, as well as to our guide’s criteria and the evolution of the group.

 - Price information

 Prices per person depend on the group size, the larger the group the lower the price per person.

 Please click here to check our prices, specifying:

 - requested train service: Expedition (Tourist train), Vistadome (Superior) or Hiram Bingham (Luxury by Orient Express)

 Available discounts (these discounts are not cumulative)